 The same month that NYC’s first 2024-25 NYSED submissions came due, two federal-style enforcement actions landed within weeks of each other.

 On February 12, 2026, NY Attorney General Letitia James announced a settlement with Buffalo Public Schools.
 The four-year agreement requires an independent monitor, a Discipline Ombudsperson, revisions to the Code of Conduct, and implementation of restorative practices.
 The AG’s findings cited substantially higher suspension rates for students with disabilities and lost instructional time.
-Black students in Buffalo were six times more likely than white peers to receive out-of-school suspensions.
-Latino students were approximately four times more likely.
+Black students in Buffalo were more than six times more likely than white peers to receive out-of-school suspensions.
+Latino students were nearly four times more likely.

 The legal vehicles in both cases were Section 504 of the Rehabilitation Act and Title II of the Americans with Disabilities Act.
 Disparate-impact disability discrimination is the federal hook.
 The state and federal evidence are now both available for NY districts in a way they were not three years ago.